masnes/basic-slate-setup/README.md

 I also changed the window switching hinting mechanism so it uses keys on the right hand.
-I feel this is more convenient, since you'll be hitting ctrl + cmd with your left hand.
+I feel this is more convenient, since you'll be hitting ctrl + cmd with your left.

 Bindings used: